 Brompton World Championship

-Brompton now has nine flagship retail stores in cities around the world, including a London store in Covent Garden.
+Brompton now has 15 flagship retail stores in cities around the world, including a London store in Covent Garden.

 To enable even more people to enjoy freedom and independence, Brompton has also opened a bike hire scheme in the UK.
 Find out more here .